 This course provides the students with an introduction to Relations Psychology focusing on human relationships.
 As social animals humans inevitably depend upon a various relationships in everyday lives; romantic, friendship, familial, or antagonistic.
 In this course students explore the complexities of relationships and improve the interpersonal relationships in the family, at work, and in society.
-They also learn that good human relationships can attribute to high level of achievements in their lives.
-For the quality human relationships students may develop the competent skills to actively change the environment, not simply be manipulated by it especially in this COVID situation.
+They also learn that good human relationships students may develop the competent skills to actively change the environment, not simply be manipulated by it especially in this COVID situation.